Buy new:

 AI Generated from the text of customer reviews

-Customers praise the movie's quality, describing it as breathtaking and better than the actual Broadway play.
+Customers praise the movie's quality, describing it as wonderful and beautiful.

 "...My goodness it was sad.
 Great movie it is one I'm very happy to have as apart of my collection...."
 Read more

-Customers praise the acting quality of the film, particularly noting the superb supporting cast and the actors who both acted and sang.
+Customers praise the acting in the film, particularly noting the amazing powerhouse actress in the lead role.

 "...I must say it was a bit slow going for me at first, beautiful, but slow.
 But, in the end, I'm glad I made that journey with the characters...."
 Read more